M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

 ```console
 sudo sbsign --key MOK.priv --cert MOK.pem /boot/vmlinuz-[KERNEL-VERSION]-generic --output /boot/vmlinuz-[KERNEL-VERSION]-generic.signed
 ```

+Before we commit to booting with the installed kernel we just signed, we'll test it out by restarting the computer and selecting it manually

+### Rebooting Computer To Complete Key Signature

+With all the necessary work done on Linux, we now need to approve the kernel signature within the SHIM environment

+### Changing Default Kernel

 # Resources
 There are tools available that simplify the installation and management of Linux kernel in your machine, e.g. [Ukuu](https://teejeetech.in/2019/01/20/ukuu-v19-01/), its deprecated free version [Ukuu Github](https://github.com/teejee2008/ukuu), or its maintained open-source fork [Mainline](https://github.com/bkw777/mainline)